steelwheels/KiwiControls/README.md

 Overview
 --------
-KiwiControls is a package of the implementation of controls for iOS application.
+KiwiControls is a package of the implementation of controls for iOS/OSX application.

 Copyright
 ---------